guxingduying/wolfschanze/README.md

 ### Client

-You may change the `client/client.js`(at round line 30) to set socket IO to connect your server.
+You may change the `client/client.js`(at round line 30) to set socket IO connect your server.
 If you use above script to configure your server, socket.io connects your server at a path like: `http(s)://SERVER_DOMAIN/socketio-chat`.